arribada/SMARTConnect/README.md

 Install docker:
 https://docs.docker.com/install/

+## Run using docker swarm
+### Note
+The docker swarm networking is broken for the Rpi 4 and docker-compose also doesn't install properly there so need to run the containers using docker run with the instructions below.

 To be able to deploy services using `docker stack deploy` and avoid installing docker compose need to enable swarm mode.
 This also allows rolling updates.

 ```
 docker swarm init
 ```